andreykiv/JavaAngularBootcamp/README.md

 In addition to the new concepts, notions from previous units were also heavily used (e.g. iteration, usage of class methods, import java packages).

-Last exercice (Actividad4) was built using methods and practices that were created in previous exerices adding some new features.
+Last exercise (Actividad4) was built using methods and practices that were created in previous exercices adding some new features.
 For instance, stock is generated randomly following this type of structure: {"itemName":[itemPrice, itemQuantity, VAT]}.